pedrosimao/cra-starter/README.md

 # ReactTS 17 Start-up Starter (SPA)

 My personal starter project!
-It was forked from [vite-reactts17-chakra-jest-husky](https://github.com/The24thDS/vite-reactts17-chakra-jest-husky).
+It was forked from [vite-reactts17-chakra-jest-husky](https://github.com/The24thDS/vite-reactts17-chakra-jest-husky) and improved upon.
 It is intended to quickly bootstrap React SPA apps for any React project.

 This is a [React](https://reactjs.org) + [TypeScript](https://www.typescriptlang.org/) + [Chakra UI](https://chakra-ui.com) boilerplate to be built with [Vite](https://vitejs.dev).